 Seeing Her Future

-Unlike Noah, five-year-old Laine knew exactly what was happening to her.
+Unlike Noah, three-year-old Laine knew exactly what was happening to her.

-We will never forget the morning she crawled into our bed, her blue eyes wet with tears and her five-year-old blond hair tickling her pink pajamas.
-She was so sweet and innocent as she stared up at us and asked, “I can’t walk!
+We will never forget the morning she crawled into our bed, her blue eyes wet with tears and her three-year-old blond hair tickling her pink pajamas.
+She was so sweet and innocent as she stared up at us and asked, “I can’t see!
 I can’t see!
-Will I be like Noah too?”
+Like Noah?”

 What do you say at a moment like this?
 What do you say when your little girl can see her future in her sick brother’s deteriorating body, and you can’t do anything to stop it?

-Laine doesn't ask these questions any more.
-Just months after that pink-pajama moment, she stopped walking and lost most of her ability to speak.
-But even while she can no longer ask, it's clear to us that she feels trapped inside her own declining body.
-And that, perhaps, is one of the hardest realities for us to face.
+Laine didn’t ask those questions for very long.
+Just a few short years after that pink-pajama moment, she stopped walking and lost most of her ability to speak.
+Although she could no longer talk, it was clear to us that she felt trapped inside her own declining body.
+And that, perhaps, was one of the hardest realities for us to face.

 Our Giggling Little Girl